OkayHughes/open-lab-notebook/src/posts/ncl/ncl_on_greatlakes.md

 And you're done!

-## Installing from source:
+# Installing from source:
-On a non-x86_64 machine, binaries may not be available from conda
+On a non-x86_64 machine, binaries may not be available from conda.
+It appears that even the NCL team has not tried building for machines with an ARM-based M1 Mac.
+However, it appears that the [MacPorts package manager](https://ports.macports.org/port/ncarg/details/) may install it from source.
+This is probably the option that requires the least effort on your part, according to this [NCL Github issue](https://github.com/NCAR/ncl/issues/187).